 2. Take Care of Yourself

-A mental and emotional aspect to self-care exists as well.
+A mental and emotional aspect of self-care exists as well.
 Here are a few suggestions to “lighten the load:”

 - Don’t forget to laugh